bcarr092/pyCovertAudio/README.md

 The following environment variables must also be set:

-* **APPLE_TOOLCHAIN_DIR**: This must point to the Xcode 'Developer' directory.
+* *APPLE_TOOLCHAIN_DIR*: This must point to the Xcode 'Developer' directory.
 The 'Platforms' directory must be a sub-directory of the location pointed to by this environment variable.
 This variable must be set to build for Mac OS X and iOS targets.
-* **ANDROID_TOOLCHAIN_DIR**: This must be set to the directory the Android NDK was extracted to.
+* *ANDROID_TOOLCHAIN_DIR*: This must be set to the directory the Android NDK was extracted to.
 The 'platforms' directory must be a sub-directory of the location pointed to by this environment variable.
-This variable, along with DEVELOPER_ROOT, must be set to build Android targets.
+This variable, along with *DEVELOPER_ROOT*, must be set to build Android targets.
-* **DEVELOPER_ROOT**: The `generateMakefile.pl` script will automatically build all the Android toolchains contained in the ANDROID_TOOLCHAIN_DIR and store them in the location pointed to by this environment variable.
-This variable, along with ANDROID_TOOLCHAIN_DIR, must be set to build Android targets.
+* *DEVELOPER_ROOT*: The `generateMakefile.pl` script will automatically build all the Android toolchains contained in the *ANDROID_TOOLCHAIN_DIR* and store them in the location pointed to by this environment variable.
+This variable, along with *ANDROID_TOOLCHAIN_DIR*, must be set to build Android targets.

 Note that in addition to these environment variables the *PYTHON_BIN*, *PYTHON_LIB*, and *PYTHON_INCLUDE* environment variables (described above) must also be set.